EdenComp/Bedrock.im/README.md

 Bedrock.im is offering a secure and private environment for your content.
 You will be soon able to share your notes privately with your team, or publicly with the world.

-## Getting started

-The project is currently under development, but you can already test it on this [link](https://aleph-decentralize-everything.vercel.app/).

 > :warning: You need an Ethereum Mainnet wallet on Metamask to use the application.
 > More chains and providers will be supported soon.